-The second day of Innovation in Action started with a talk with Johan Ronnestam from BAUXVimeography error: the Vimeo source for this gallery does not have any videos.
+The second day of Innovation in Action started with a talk with Johan Ronnestam from BAUXVimeography Error: a Vimeography gallery with an ID of "43" was not found.

 Here you find some written reflections from the second day: Innovation in Action Day 2